Vinyl fans flock to UK record stops for Record Store Day 2022

 — jess 🪩 (@winsinthemovies) April 23, 2022

-Vinyl enthusiasts also snapped up Sam Fender’s live 7″, ‘Alright/The Kitchen (Live)’.
+Vinyl enthusiasts also snapped up Sam Fender’s 7″ record ‘Alright/The Kitchen (Live)’.
 “Absolute Stunner white pressing,” one fan said of their purchase.

 Other hauls included Holly Humberstone‘s ‘The Walls Are Way Too Thin’ picture disc, Glass Animals‘ ‘I Don’t Wanna Talk (I Just Wanna Dance)’ 12″, David Bowie‘s ‘Toy’ and ‘Brilliant Adventure’ EPs, and a special pressing of The Cure‘s ‘Pornography’.